xy-liao/jp2forge_web/docs/docker_setup.md

 # JP2Forge Web Docker Setup Guide

 This guide provides step-by-step instructions for setting up and running the JP2Forge web application using Docker.
-Version 0.2.0 introduces significant security improvements and dependency updates.
+Version 0.1.3 introduces fixes for context processor imports and improved logout functionality.

 ## Prerequisites